Cindy Scroggins—Administrative Assistant

 Brandon is a Louisville-based saxophonist and music educator, holding a Bachelor’s of Music in Music Education from Kennesaw State University.
 Brandon is an active educator in the metro Louisville area, maintaining a private studio of students in age ranging from 3 to adulthood.
 Brandon has also enjoyed opportunities to perform in a variety of musical settings.
 He has played saxophone, clarinet, and flute in orchestras, wind ensembles, chamber groups, Broadway shows, big bands, jazz combos, gospel groups, and rock bands with artists including Little Anthony and the Imperials, the Georgia Symphony Orchestra, and Michael Bolton.
 Brandon can regularly be heard around Louisville playing with Your Friendly Neighborhood Big Band, the Joe Dunn Band, and the Zach Longoria Project.

-Charles Combs – Guard
+Braxton Berg – Guard

 Jon Gustely – French Horn